 Founder and President of The Good, the trusted ecommerce conversion rate and customer experience optimization advisory.
 The Good helps brands understand the clicks and movements of their website visitors, and use that data to convert more existing visitors into buyers.The Good has helped some of the world's largest online brands including Adobe, Nike, Xerox, Verizon, Intel and more, drive sales and ensure proper revenue realization from their e-commerce and lead conversion efforts.The Good’s team speaks and writes frequently on how brands can optimize their site for conversions, leading to increased revenues.
 We're on a mission to remove all the bad online experiences until only the good remain.
 The firm is a Certified B Corporation, based in Portland, Oregon.

 [00:00:33] Jason Wong: Hello everyone.
-I am joint.
-By John McDonnell, the founder of the good, the good is a conversion rate optimization firm that has achieved great results with some of the largest online brands that you've probably seen, like Adobe, Nike, the economics, and so, so many more.
-Um, and I actually met John last year at a conference.
+I am joined by Jon MacDonald,, the founder of The Good.
+The Good is a conversion rate optimization firm that has achieved great results with some of the largest online brands that you've probably seen, like Adobe, Nike, The Economist, and so, so many more.
+Um, and I actually met Jon last year at a conference.

-I think she's happy to have me out of the house doing something that.
-Business, uh, basketball is my meditation.
+[00:01:42] Jason Wong: I think she's happy to have me out of the house doing something that's not business.
+Uh, basketball is my meditation.
 It's the one time of the day that I am doing something that I have to be in the moment and not thinking about, you know, being three steps ahead, et cetera.
-And, um, so sadly I have to be on the sidelines for a few weeks.
+And, um, [00:02:00] so sadly I have to be on the sidelines for a few weeks.

-Um, but before we get into, uh, I know you just came in.
-Look, I actually wrote a little blur for you too.
+[00:03:09] Jason Wong: Um, but before we get into, uh, I know you just came out with a book.
+I actually wrote a little blurb for you too.
 It just came out, right?

 [00:03:16] Jon MacDonald: Yeah.
-He came out, uh, late last year, early this year, uh, really made a push on it.
-Uh, it's called opt-in in to optimization.
+It came out late last year, early this year, uh, really made a push on it.
+Uh, it's called Opting in to Optimization.
 Um, and, uh, folks can learn more about it.
-Just go to thegood.com/book and it will pop up
+Just go to thegood.com/book and it will pop up for you.

+[00:03:41] Jason Wong: Am I pronouncing it correctly?
 Yeah.
-Am I pronouncing it correctly?
-Yeah.
-That was owning that I really want to ask you about, um, can you tell me a little bit more or tell the readers a little more?
+That was one thing that I really want to ask you about, um, can you tell me a little bit more or tell the readers a little more?

-They are so worried about, you know, the, the visuals of it and needing, you know, the first response typically that we hear from people when we start working with them is.
-Cool.
-I need to overhaul my entire site and you know, that's not true.
+[00:04:24] Jon MacDonald: They are so worried about, you know, the visuals of it and needing, you know, the first response typically that we hear from people when we start working with them is I need to overhaul my entire site and you know, that's not true.
 You really don't need to burn down the entire house.
 When all you need to do is renovate a couple of rooms and that will improve your experience dramatically.

-And so really the idea behind this law is focus on that 10% and getting that 10% dialed in as you can.
-And the rest of the.
-And consumers will, will start converting at a much higher rate just by focusing on that 10%.
+[00:04:49] Jon MacDonald: And so really the idea behind this law is focus on that 10% and getting that 10% dialed in as you can.
+And the rest will follow.
+[00:05:00] And consumers will, will start converting at a much higher rate just by focusing on that 10%.

 [00:05:05] Jason Wong: I think everyone's trying to achieve that golden 3% conversion rate.
 Everyone's talking about it.

-It's one of the biggest thing that I get asked, like, how do I get to this X percent?
+[00:05:10] Jason Wong: It's one of the biggest things that I get asked, like, how do I get to this X percent?
 I'm like, there's so many factors that come into play and you obviously do this for a living and have been doing this for so so many years.
-Where are the biggest misconception that people have about conversion rate optimization?
+What are the biggest misconceptions that people have about conversion rate optimization?

 [00:05:29] Jon MacDonald: Well, I think the first thing is, is that there's just a set of best practices that you can deploy and your conversion rates just going to boost up when in reality, they need to be thinking about it as an iterative process.
 Right.
 And it has to be backed by data.
 What do I mean by data?
 Well, the clicks and movements of your users talking to your consumers, right.

-Just getting involved there.
-So I think that's, that's really something.
-I see a lot of brands make the mistake of is, um, really jumping in to a redesign first to solve that conversion problem, as opposed to focusing on the iterative optimizations and using data.
-Uh, so many, so many brands.
-Well, what's the phrase, throw the baby out with the bath water.
+[00:05:52] Jon MacDonald: Just getting involved there.
+So I think that's really something.
+I see a lot of brands make the mistake of [00:06:00] is, um, really jumping in to a redesign first to solve that conversion problem, as opposed to focusing on the iterative optimizations and using data.
+Uh, so many, so many brands well, what's the phrase, throw the baby out with the bath water.

 [00:06:18] Jon MacDonald: Right.
 And so that's really unfortunate to see.
-I can't even tell you the number of brands that approach us and say, Hey, we just redesigned in the site's not performing any better or an often cases is performing worse.
+I can't even tell you the number of brands that approach us and say, Hey, we just redesigned and the site's not performing any better or and often in cases is performing worse.
 Yeah.
 And so what we, first thing we do, so let's take a step back.
-Let's see how people are engaging with the site and make tweaks based on
+Let's see how people are engaging with the site and make tweaks based on that.

+[00:06:41] Jason Wong: Got it.
 Got it.
-Got it.
-And what is that one thing?
-That you hate hearing about it in terms of advice?
+And what is that one thing that you hate hearing about it in terms of advice?
 Just one thing.

-[00:06:50] Jon MacDonald: Well, I think, you know, hosts so hard to choose one thing.
+[00:06:49] Jon MacDonald: Well, I think, you know, it's so hard to choose one thing.
 I mean, I wrote darn near 300 pages about these challenges.
 Um, yeah.
-Look, I think the, a big mistake that a lot of brands make is trying to have one role, do everything for them.
+Look, I think the, [00:07:00] a big mistake that a lot of brands make is trying to have one role, do everything for them.

-So they bring in an e-commerce manager and they say, okay, you were in charge of driving traffic and making sure that traffic.
-That's a whole lot of responsibility for one person and it is darn near impossible because, um, you know, it, it, it really just puts a lot on their plate and it's a different set of thinking.
+[00:07:06] Jon MacDonald: So they bring in an e-commerce manager and they say, okay, you were in charge of driving traffic and making sure that traffic converts.
+That's a whole lot of responsibility for one person and it is darn near impossible because, um, you know, it really just puts a lot on their plate and it's a different set of thinking.

 [00:07:29] Jon MacDonald: Driving traffic is all about creativity.
 It's all about, you know, buzz awareness, getting people in the first two seconds, that hook, right.
-Converting them once they're on your site is about understanding that consumers only at your site for a couple of reasons, they're there because they think you can solve their pain or need, right.
+Converting them once they're on your site is about understanding that consumer is only at your site for a couple of reasons.
+They're there because they think you can solve their pain or need, right.

 [00:08:51] Jason Wong: Yeah, no, that's absolutely true because I come from an advertising background.